A Women’s Art Expo

-The Marshall Gallery presents this first annual expo featuring the work of accomplished women artists.
-Their beautiful work will be on display for the public to experience.
+The Marshall Gallery presents this second annual expo featuring the work of accomplished women artists.
+Their beautiful work will be on display for the public to experience on Thursday Oct.
+14th & Friday Oct.
+15th.

 I stand and look at a giant, blank canvas, paintbrush poised, and ponder my initial approach.
 I walk up as if into the canvas interior and explore my new surroundings, for each canvas has its own, unique personality that I want to find, express, and make distinguished.
 The colors and “images” reflect my inner buoyancy and progressive optimism.
 They reflect my spirit and, I hope, will enliven your surroundings.